pkjr002/BASIC/BASIC_MarkDown.md

 ```
 ... see more @ BASIC_html

 # Resources
+- This is a quick look-up [Markdown-cmd-repo](https://github.com/tchapi/markdown-cheatsheet/tree/master?tab=readme-ov-file#markdown-cheatsheet) serves as a quick-look-up Markdown Cheatsheet.
-This link [Markdown Cheat Sheet](https://www.markdownguide.org/cheat-sheet/) provides a quick overview of all the Markdown syntax elements.
+- This link [Markdown Cheat Sheet](https://www.markdownguide.org/cheat-sheet/) provides a quick overview of all the Markdown syntax elements.